kmch4n/BetterE-class/README.md

 * **📄 View Files Without Downloading**: Display report files directly in your browser
 * **🆕 Open Files in New Tab**: Automatically display report files in a new tab (customizable in settings)
 * **💬 Open Messages in Tab**: Open the message tool in a regular tab instead of a popup window
+* **✅ Mark All Messages as Read**: Add a convenient button to mark all messages as read at once
 * **⚙️ Customizable**: Easily toggle features on/off from the popup
 * **🔒 Secure**: Safe operation with a simple mechanism